 Apart from the changing of fuses and the testing and resetting of the RCD and MCB's no maintenance is required on the PSU unit.
 If a problem develops with your unit please contact your supplying dealer or a qualified electrician.

-EC480 Control Panel
+FC325 Control Panel

-EC480 Control Panel
+FC 325 Control Panel

-The LCD control panel controls all of the on board 12 volt systems.
-The Panel is normally located over the entrance door
+The LCD control panel (normally located over the entrance door) controls all of the on board 12V systems.